onu-ui/onu-ui/docs/components/radio.md

 ## Basic usage

-Radio should not have too many options.
-Otherwise, use the Select component instead.
+`Radio` should not have many options.
+Otherwise, use the `Select` component instead.

-Creating a radio component is easy, you just need to bind a variable to Radio's `v-model`.
+Creating a radio component is easy, just bind a variable to `Radio`'s `v-model`.
 It equals to the value of `label` of the chosen radio.
-The type of label is `String`, `Number` or `Boolean`.
+Labels can be a `String`, `Number` or `Boolean`.

 <demo src="../example/radio/basic.vue"></demo>

 ## Disabled

-`disabled` attribute is used to disable the radio.
+The `disabled` attribute is used to disable the radio.

 You just need to add the `disabled` attribute.